micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 In normal, continuous illimination a sensor LED might only be able to handle a relatively low current without overheating.
 For the SFH4550 IR LED, for example, that limit is only about 100mA.
 However, the same device is able to handle currents as high as 1 Amp (10x bigger) for short periods up to about 100us.
 The light output is proportional to current so you can create very bright pulses of light but only for a short time.
 The detector and processor typically only need a few tens of microseconds at most to capture the resulting reflection.

 Pulsing the light like this reduces the average amount of current needed for each LED.
 If you were to turn each one on for just 25us out of every 1000us and provide a 250mA current pulse, the average current draw would be only 6mA and yet you are getting light pulses that are 2.5 times as bright as would be available for a continuous 100mA illumunation.
 The saving is huge - especially for half-size robots where the batteres are necessarily much smaller.
+Note that the duty cycle - that is, the proportion of time that the LED is lit - should be kept low so that the average current is not exceeded.

 ### Cancellation of Ambient Illumination

 It is all well and good to turn on the emitter LED and then measure the amount of light reflected by the walls.
 However, some of that light comes from the other sources of illumination in the area - the ambient illumination.
 By making only one measureent, it is not possible to work out anything about the ambient light levels.
 Remember, if you are using IR sensors, you are unable to see any of that anyway so you cannot make a judgement about it either.

 The usual method for handling this is to read the detectors twice.
 First, take a reading with the LED off.
 This is the ambient light level.
 Then, turn on the LED, wait a few microseconds to make sure everything is stable and then take another reading.
 This rading, coming very soon after the ambient reading, should have the same ambient component plus whatever is purely the result of any nearby objects reflecting the LED light.
+Thus any changes in the ambient level, that happen relatively slowly, will be cancelled out.
+Note that modern LED lighting may not contain much of an IR component but may be flashing quite rapidly - perhaps hundreds of times per second.

 Now you can just subtract the ambient reading from the 'lit' reading to get the raw, reflected intensity reading: